Saksham1510/TSAK-MANAGER-SAMPLE/README.md

 A full-featured project management web application with role-based access control, task tracking, and team collaboration — all in a single HTML file with zero dependencies except Google Fonts.

-## 🚀 Live Demo

-Open `index.html` in any browser, or deploy to Railway/Netlify/Vercel in seconds.

 **Demo Credentials:**
 | Email | Password | Role |